bvtterfly/lio/README.md

 #### Set Binary Path

 If your binaries are not accessible in the global environment, You can set them using `binaries_path` option in the config file.

+### reSmush Optimizer

+When you can't install command-line optimizer tools, you can comment them on the config file to disable them and uncomment the reSumsh optimizer to enable it. [reSmush](https://resmush.it/) provides a free API for optimizing images.
+However, it can only optimize up to 5MB of PNG, JPG, GIF, BMP, and TIF images.

 ## Usage